nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 - You will find out what is meant by "GPL compatibility"
 - You will learn about license discovery and licensing agreements
 - You will learn how to use code and other assets that are open-source

-**License Types**
-- Licenses for code
-- Licenses for text / documentation
-- Licenses for artwork / design / video
-- Licenses for fonts

 **Your Identity and Rights**
 - You will learn about "Non-Disclosure Agreements" (NDA)